Skip to main content

 96%

-• Quality of life improvements, such as the ability to use button prompts instead of touch controls for magic seals in Dawn of Sorrow, enhance gameplay.
+• Quality of life improvements, such as save states and the ability to rewind, enhance the overall experience.

-• Some players experience performance issues, such as slow frame rates and crashes, particularly on certain hardware setups.
+• Some players experience performance issues, including crashes and slowdowns, particularly on certain hardware setups.

-• The lack of customizable keyboard controls is a significant drawback for PC players who prefer using a keyboard and mouse.
+• The lack of customizable keyboard controls is a significant drawback for those who prefer playing with a keyboard and mouse.

-• “Dawn of Sorrow: probably the weakest experience in the collection, not bad, but the map has a very confusing path progression and it had an annoying DS mechanic where you had to draw seal circles to kill bosses and if you don't get them right you have to fight the bosses for a bit longer before it gives you a hint on how to draw the circle, very honestly, you don't draw the circle enough to remember, kind of annoying.”
+• “Dawn of Sorrow is probably the weakest experience in the collection; not bad, but the map has a very confusing path progression and it had an annoying DS mechanic where you had to draw seal circles to kill bosses.
+If you don't get them right, you have to fight the bosses for a bit longer before it gives you a hint on how to draw the circle.
+Very honestly, you don't draw the circle enough to remember, kind of annoying.”

 • “However, the touch controls, necessary for some gameplay elements, can be a bit awkward on platforms without a touchscreen, and the display options are somewhat limited, which could disappoint players who prefer more customization.”